yangye-huaizhou/secure-vhost/README.md

 NIC: Intel 82599ES 10-Gigabit Dual Port NIC
 ```

-Other platforms have not been tested yet.
+But it has not been verified on other platforms yet.

 To compile this demo, you should compile DPDK first: